Richard Geddis MSc BPC MBACP (Accred) RN

 Training, qualifications & experience

-I completed an MSc training in psychodynamic counselling & psychotherapy and I work with individual adults and couples to provide one off exploratory consultations, short / long-term or open-ended therapy.
+I completed an MSc training in psychodynamic counselling & psychotherapy, and I work with individual adults and couples to provide one off exploratory consultations, short / long-term or open-ended therapy.
 I am also a supervisor of counsellors and psychotherapists.

 My clinical training was within the National Health Service where I worked for many years as a counsellor & psychotherapist in the hospital setting.
-NHS practice provides a broad, wide-ranging experience at the front line of emotional, mental and physical health which I draw on in private practice, and also provides my private clients with the knowledge that my practice is professional, ethical, and effective.
+NHS practice provides a broad, wide-ranging experience at the front line of emotional, mental and physical health which I draw on in private practice, and also provides my private clients with the knowledge that my practice is professional, ethical, and efficient.
 I have worked within the NHS and wider private healthcare setting in various roles since 1994 when I initially trained as a Registered Nurse.

-I am registered with the British Psychoanalytic Council (BPC) and a Registered and Accredited member of the British Association for Counselling & Psychotherapy (BACP).
+I am registered with the British Psychoanalytic Council (BPC) and am also a Registered and Accredited member of the British Association for Counselling & Psychotherapy (BACP).
 My clinical work is supervised by experienced senior psychotherapists meeting BPC and BACP requirements.

 Alongside my NHS, university, and private practice, I also have experience of working as a counsellor and supervisor at charities such as Cogwheel, London Friend, London Lesbian and Gay Switchboard and The Samaritans.